Perosa Argentina: History

 Perosa is mentioned for the first time in a document dated September 8, 1064, in which Countess Adelaide of Savoy (1092–1154), widow of Oddone of Savoy, granted to the Benedictine Abbey of S. Maria di Pinerolo, founded by her, all rights of feudal sovereignty and land ownership over the people and things of the valleys of Perosa and S. Martino.
 The reference is to "Petrosa", indicating the nature of the mountain landscape, and Podium Odonis, named after Adelaide's husband, to designate the hill of Perosa Alta.

 The small village was watched over by a castle and in its center stood the church, already dedicated to St. Genesius.

 At Adelaide's death, Tommaso I of Savoy succeeded in regaining possession of the ancient family territories, included Pinerolo.

 At the end of the 13th century, the Waldensian presence in the valleys must have constituted a matter far from negligible, as evidenced by the decision to send an inquisitor to Perosa in 1297.
 However, threats, fines, confiscation of property and torture did not yield the expected results.
 So much so that, ninety years later, in 1387, the inquisitor Antonio di Settimo lamented that many inhabitants not only adhered to heresy but were even spreading it in the neighboring valleys.

 During this period of time (1301–1418), Acaja princes, cadet branch of the House of Savoy, extended their domains to almost all of Piedmont territory using arms and marriages.

-Unfortunately, this troubled border land disputed between the Dauphiné and the House of Savoy suffered tragically because of this long and tough rivalry.
-The population paid a very high price in term of human lives, owing to wars, epidemics and misery, all consequences of bad international policy choices.
+This border land disputed between the Dauphiné and the House of Savoy suffered because of this long rivalry.
+The population paid a high price in term of human lives, owing to wars, epidemics and misery, all consequences of international policy choices.